ttchuang/projectCleaningData/codebook.md

 Each varialbe is described with the defintion, the data type and the value range.

-* subject: participants in the experiement, character, range [1,30]
+* subject: participants in the experiment, character, range [1,30]
 * activity: activity performed by subjects in the experiment, character and range [walking, walkingUpstairs, walkingDownstairs, sitting, standing, laying]
 * tBodyAccelerationMeanX: normalized mean of body acceleration in X-axis in the time domain, floating points and range [-1,1]
 * tBodyAccelerationMeanY: normalized mean of body acceleration in Y-axis in the time domain, floating points and range [-1,1]